number A B C D E F G H

 Also see VPN.

-bullet Preamble
+collapse/expand Preamble

 • The 62-bit synchronization information of an Ethernet frame.
 Preamble precedes other bits in an Ethernet frame.